lucierabahi/budget-js-app/README.md

 ---

 A project realized as part of the "Complete JavaScript Course" of Jonas Schmedtmann on Udemy.
-Design adapted for my liking, and Media Queries added for responsive design.
+Design adapted to my liking, and Media Queries added for responsive design.

 HTML - CSS - JavaScript